Doomlab7/vocal-remover/README.md

 The FastAPI App is dead, using pinchflat to download now to disk and a watcher app in this repo, spun up as a compose stack, to just monitor the folder and persorm the instrumental split and upload to Under Review folder in nextcloud

+The watcher app monitors the pinchflat download library for the songs we want to use.
+It strips them and uploads to nextcloud as before

+The relvant files are

+* docker-compose.yml
+* watcher.dockerfile
+* watcher-app.py
+* utilities in scripts/ folder

 # Vocal Remover + App

 I've added some scripts that make my usage of this tool easier - they are used in combination with the `Justfile`